 There are several methods for pruning eucalyptus, depending on your needs and the species grown.
 This includes the following:

 - Specimen pruning helps keep eucalyptus looking attractive when used as a focal point in the landscape.
-Do not cut any lower branches for the first six feet.
+Do not cut any lower branches for the first 6 feet (2 m.).
 Instead, wait until the tree has at least two season’s growth.
-Keep in mind that many of the faster-growing species will actually shed lower branches on their own.
+Keep in mind that many of the faster growing species will actually shed lower branches on their own.

 - Coppicing is another method of eucalyptus pruning to help control the tree’s height.
-With this method, slightly angle the cuts, pruning back about a foot to eighteen inches from the ground and removing all side shoots.
-For unsightly or leggy growth, cut back to about six inches from the ground.
+With this method, slightly angle the cuts, pruning back about 12 to 18 inches (31-46 cm.) from the ground and removing all side shoots.
+For unsightly or leggy growth, cut back to about 6 inches (15 cm.) from the ground.
 Select the best looking shoot and allow this to develop, cutting all others.

 - Pollarding encourages branching at the tops of trees and lower height.
 This pruning is recommended for trees that are at least three to six years old.
-Cut eucalyptus tree trunks about six to ten feet from the ground, leaving the side branches.
+Cut eucalyptus tree trunks about 6 to 10 feet (2-3 m.) from the ground, leaving the side branches.